-The latest information from the Federal Trade Commission (FTC) Consumer Sentinel Network Data Book ranks identity theft as the second most reported complaint category, constituting 16% of the repository's three million complaints received from January 1 - December 31, 2015 (data released February 2016).
-The FTC report shows South Carolina ranked 30th nationally with consumers filing 5,010 identity theft related complaints.
-While South Carolina's overall national ranking remained consistent from 2014 to 2015, the actual number of individual identity theft complaints filed by South Carolina residents in 2015 represented a 41% increase from 2014.
-Tax- or wage-related fraud was the most common form of reported identity theft at the national level (45%).
-Government Documents or Benefits Fraud was the most reported identity theft complaint to the FTC from South Carolina victims (46%).
+The latest information from the Federal Trade Commission (FTC) Consumer Sentinel Network Data Book ranks identity theft as the second most reported complaint category, constituting 15% of the repository's three million complaints received from January 1 - December 31, 2018 (data released February 2019).
+The FTC report shows South Carolina ranked 11th nationally with consumers filing 6,339 identity theft related complaints.
+This is a sharp increase from years 2014 (30th), 2015 (30th), 2016 (28th), and 2017 (21st).
+The actual number of individual identity theft complaints filed by South Carolina residents in 2018 represented a 40% increase from 2017.
+A similar increase occurred in 2015, which saw a 41% increase from 2014.
+Credit Card Fraud was the most common form of reported identity theft at the national level, with over 157,000 complaints.
+Other Identity Theft and Credit Card Fraud were the most reported identity theft complaints to the FTC from South Carolina victims (36% and 30%, respectively).

-To aid in combating identity theft, South Carolina passed the Financial Identity Fraud and Identity Theft Protection Act1 ("the Act") in 2008.
+To aid in combating identity theft, South Carolina passed the Financial Identity Fraud and Identity Theft Protection Act2 ("the Act") in 2008.
 While other states had certain consumer protections in place relating to identity theft, South Carolina crafted one of the most consumer-friendly and comprehensive bills of its kind in the nation.
 In addition to making identity theft a crime, putting restrictions on the use of social security numbers and limiting information on credit card receipts, the Act includes provisions on criminal penalties, security freezes, credit reports, records disposal and security breaches.